itzCozi/The-Daily-Compress/.github/ISSUE_TEMPLATE/topic-submission.md

 ## List of topics
 * Cool guy walks down to store
-* How kumbucha is made
+* How Kombucha is made
 * Is santa clause real?